-Perfect Chocolate Whipped Cream
+Perfect Homemade Chocolate Whipped Cream

-Like chantilly cream (sweetened vanilla whipped cream), the most important ingredient in chocolate whipped cream is cold heavy whipping cream.
+Like Chantilly cream (sweetened vanilla whipped cream), the most important ingredient in chocolate whipped cream is cold heavy whipping cream.
 Depending on where you live, you may also see heavy whipping cream sold as heavy cream, whipping cream, or double cream.
 These all have slightly different fat percentages, but they will all work just fine.

 The flavor of the cocoa powder will have a big impact on the flavor of the whipped cream, so be sure to pick a cocoa powder that you love.
-If you want to try something different than the typical grocery store brands, give Cacao Barry Extra Brute a try.
+If you want to try something different than the typical grocery store brands, give Cacao Barry Extra Brute [paid link] a try.
 It has a rich flavor and a really dark color.

 The easiest way to make chocolate whipped cream is with an electric mixer fitted with the whisk attachment.